vasil-derimanov/svod/README.md

    - High accuracy for videos with visible faces

 2. **Body Detection** (Secondary)
-   - YOLO v4 object detection for people
+   - YOLOv8 object detection for people
    - Backup method when faces aren't clearly visible
    - Useful for wide shots and group scenes